 - evidence to show the treatment is effective.

 We have included details below of some of the therapies that your doctor may offer you.
 But these are not available everywhere.
 And your doctor may recommend other types of talking therapy.

 - how much you are willing to engage with therapy,

-- if you will be able to work effectively with a counsellor, and
+- your ability to be able to work effectively with a therapist, and

-- the personal and professional support that is available.
+- what personal and professional support is available.